UN SDG´s- our framework for the development of cross-sectoral partnerships

 the project has been developed with the aim

-to contribute to the current regional (Austria, Europe) and the global endeavors toward the realization of the Sustainable Development Goals (UN SDG´s) and the regional Austrian, European and global integration through cross-sectoral and international cooperations.
+to contribute to the current regional (Austria, Europe) and the global endeavors toward the realization of the Sustainable Development Goals (UN SDG´s) through cross-sectoral and international cooperations.

 Applying on the definition of Science Diplomacy from the former US Secretary of State Clinton’s Science Advisor Nina Fedoroff (Basha 2016; Copeland 2016),

 as “the use of scientific collaborations among nations to address the common problems facing 21st-century humanity and to build constructive international partnerships” (Fedoroff 2009 in